BOOK LAUNCH ‘A DUTY DONE’ FRIDAY 26 SEPTEMBER 2014

 On Friday 26th September 2014 the Royal Australian Regiment Association SA will conduct a book launch for the book ‘A

 The launch will commence at 4.30 pm and those attending are requested to arrive from 4.00 pm onwards.
-Dress will be neat casual for those who are not invited guests .
+The dress will be neat casual for those who are not invited guests.
 Invited guests may wish to wear a coat and tie.
-Further it is requested that those
+Further, it is requested that those

 attending do not wear decorations and medals.